Subminor and supermajor

 In music, a subminor interval is an interval that is noticeably wider than a diminished interval but noticeably narrower than a minor interval.
 It is found in between a minor and diminished interval, thus making it below, or subminor to, the minor interval.
 A supermajor interval is a musical interval that is noticeably wider than a major interval but noticeably narrower than an augmented interval.
 It is found in between a major and augmented interval, thus making it above, or supermajor to, the major interval.
 The inversion of a supermajor interval is a subminor interval, and there are four major and four minor intervals, allowing for eight supermajor and subminor intervals, each with variants.

-Traditionally, "supermajor and superminor, [are] the names given to certain thirds [9:7 and 17:14] found in the justly intoned scale with a natural or subminor seventh."
+Traditionally, "supermajor and subminor, [are] the names given to certain thirds [9:7 and 17:14] found in the justly intoned scale with a natural or subminor seventh."